hudson-and-thames/arbitragelab/docs/source/data/futures_rollover.rst

     # Sometimes rolled contracts dip into negative territory.
 This
     # can cause problems when used for ml models, thus there is the
-    # ability of using the parameter 'handle_negative_roll', which
+    # ability to use the parameter 'handle_negative_roll', which
     # will process the price data into positive returns data.
     non_negative_contract = wti_roller.transform(handle_negative_roll=True)

     # The diagnostic summary is a helper function to help the user
-    # easily double check expiration dates and their respective gap
+    # easily double-check expiration dates and their respective gap
     # calculations.
     wti_diag_frame = wti_roller.diagnostic_summary()
     wti_diag_frame.head(10)